bobg/mingo/Tour.md

    it needs at least Go 1.6.
    If it calls `bytes.Clone`,
    it needs at least Go 1.20.
+3. The minimum Go version declared by the dependencies in `go.mod`.

 Each time it finds one of these, it may bump up its idea of the minimum Go version needed.